KetakiN/Hospital-Length-of-Stay-Prediction/README.md

    *Powerpoint Presentation containing complete summary and findings for the project.

 3) Notebooks:

-    The notebooks below contain the data analysis and ML code used for this project.
+    *The notebooks contain the data analysis and ML code used for this project.